jinchow-zf/STEANet/README.md

 The model is implemented in [vit_clip.py](https://github.com/jinchow-zf/STEANet/blob/main/mmaction/models/backbones/vit_clip.py).
 You may refer to it for more details.

 ## Evaluation
 The code will do the evaluation after training.
-If you would like to evaluate a model only, please use the following command,
+If you would like to evaluate a model only, please use the following command.
 ```shell
 bash tools/dist_test.sh <PATH/TO/CONFIG> <CHECKPOINT_FILE> <NUM_GPU> --eval top_k_accuracy
 ```